Unbroken (band)

-Unbroken was an American metalcore band from San Diego County, California.
+Unbroken is an American metalcore band from San Diego County, California.
 They were influential in the Southern California hardcore scene during the mid-to-late 1990s.
 The band chose the name Unbroken because they wanted to emphasize their dedication to the straight edge philosophy of drug abstinence.
 However, most of the members have since given up this belief.

 In 2008, Alternative Press named Unbroken a band of significant interest in its cover story "23 Bands Who Shaped Punk", citing them as an influence on later groups such as The Hope Conspiracy, Throwdown, Suicide File, Planes Mistaken for Stars, Modern Life Is War, and Bleeding Through.

 Biography

 The band's members were also in the groups Struggle, Swing Kids, Kill Holiday, Julia, Some Girls, Smooth Man Automatic, Johnny Angel, Stabbed By Words, and Over My Dead Body before, during, and after Unbroken's existence.

 Guitarist Eric Allen committed suicide three years after the breakup of the band.
 The band reformed soon after his death for one show as a benefit to Allen's family.

 Rob Moran until recently played in the hardcore group Some Girls and now resides back in San Diego.
 He has more recently started a band with John Pettibone (former member of Undertow, Nineironspitfire and Himsa), Ryan Murphy (former member of Undertow, Ten Yard Fight, Ensign) and Aram Arslanian (guitarist of Champion, The First Step and vocalist for Betrayed).
 The band, The Vows, is a straight-edge band that is musically influenced by the old-school hardcore band Judge.
 The Vows released a CD on Indecision Records in 2006.
 Rob Moran is in a new band called Narrows with Dave Verellen of Botch and Ryan Frederiksen of These Arms Are Snakes.
 They have released a S/T 7-inch, an album called New Distances, as well a split 7-inch with Seattle band Heiress.
 All releases are on Deathwish Inc. He is also working on other musical projects with friends in San Diego.
 One of which is a goth band with Gabe Serbian from The Locust.

-Dave Claibourne sings for the band Stabbed By Words (who had an album released on Hawthorne Street Records), and is a drum & bass DJ with Dedication Crew in St. Louis, Missouri.
-He is trying to get Round 2 back together for a European reunion tour in 2011.
+Dave Claibourn sings for the band Stabbed By Words (who had an album released on Hawthorne Street Records), and is a drum & bass DJ with Dedication Crew in St. Louis, Missouri.
+He was an active promoter at the Upstairs Lounge in Saint Louis.

 Steven Andrew Miller moved away from San Diego and now resides in Orange County.
 He now plays in Crushed On You who are set to release an EP later in 2008 on an unnamed label.

 Todd Beattie now lives in Los Angeles, and is married to acclaimed furniture designer Tanya Aguiniga.